-Dr. Clare Daniel, Newcomb Institute's Administrative Assistant Professor of Women's Leadership, leads the Institute's research and programming on reproductive rights and reproductive health.
+Dr. Clare Daniel, Newcomb Institute's Administrative Associate Professor, leads the Institute's research and programming on reproductive rights and reproductive health.
 Dr. Daniel coordinates student programming related to reproductive politics, health, and justice, including the Reproductive Rights and Reproductive Health Internship program for undergraduates.

 The Reproductive Justice Faculty Working Group, a group of around 50 Tulane faculty, is dedicated to developing interdisciplinary collaboration, courses, and research relating to reproductive rights and reproductive health.
 Current members represent the Tulane School of Communications, Law, Public Health, Social Work, Science and Engineering, and Liberal Arts.
 The Reproductive Justice Faculty Working Group meets throughout the school year for reading group discussions and speaker series.
 Anyone interested in joining can email email@example.com

-At Tulane, Newcomb Institute faculty offer the following courses focused on reproductive rights and health:
+At Tulane, Newcomb Institute faculty offers the following courses focused on reproductive rights and health:

 Tulane Students Participate in Fights for Reproductive Justice, September 2019